orchetect/MenuBarExtraAccess/README.md

 #### **Gives you *Extra* access to SwiftUI `MenuBarExtra`.**

-- Programmatically hide, show, or toggle the menu by way of a standard Bool binding
+- Programmatically hide, show, or toggle the menu by way of a standard Bool binding, compatible with:
-  - Fully compatible with one or [multiple](#Multiple-MenuBarExtra) MenuBarExtra
+  - works with one or [multiple](#Multiple-MenuBarExtra) MenuBarExtra
-  - Compatible with both [`.menu`](#Standard-Menu-Style) and [`.window`](#Window-Style) based styles
+  - works with both [`.menu`](#Standard-Menu-Style) and [`.window`](#Window-Style) based styles
+- Access to the `NSStatusItem`
-- Introspect the underlying `NSWindow` for the `.window` based style
+- Access to the underlying `NSWindow` (when using the `.window` style)

 #### Why?

-There is no 1st-party MenuBarExtra API to obtain or set the menu presentation state, or access the popup's NSWindow.
+There is no 1st-party MenuBarExtra API to obtain or set the menu presentation state, access the status item, or access the popup's NSWindow.
 (As of Xcode 14.3 / SwiftUI 4)

-#### How?
+#### Library Features

-- A new `.menuBarExtraAccess(isPresented:)` scene modifier with a binding to hide/show/toggle the menu
+- A new `.menuBarExtraAccess(isPresented:) { statusItem in }` scene modifier with
+  - a binding to hide/show/toggle the menu, and
+  - direct access to the `NSStatusItem` if needed

 - A new `.introspectMenuBarExtraWindow { window in }` view modifier passing in the `NSWindow` reference
-- Window-based menu extra status items now remain highlighted while the window is open so it feels like a native menu
+- Window-based menu extra status items now remain highlighted while the window is open so it feels more like a native menu
 - No private API used, so it's Mac App Store safe

 ## Getting Started